zbath/Minesweeper/README.md

-# Minesweeper
+# Minesweeper(v6.66)
-Taken from GroupDiv/Minesweeper, this new version(Minesweeper 6.66), improves UI, program efficency, gameplay experience, code functionality, battery life, CPU cycle reduction, and enjoying the time with your friends outdoors grilling a burger whilst having an ice cold beverage.
+Taken from GroupDiv/Minesweeper, this new version, improves UI, program efficency, gameplay experience, code functionality, battery life, CPU cycle reduction, and enjoying the time with your friends outdoors grilling a burger whilst having an ice cold beverage.